Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

 You can see some simple styles that just affect the `body`, `font size`, and `line-height`.
-Later, we’ll add an `input` and a `button` to our app, so we also added some nice styles for those.
+Later, you’ll add an `input` and a `button` to your app, so you also added some nice styles for those.

-'Save' and move to your entry point, your `index.html` file.
+'Save' and move to your entry point; your `index.html` file.

 ### index.html

 Add `HTML` to your `index.html` file.
-I'm using **Emmet Extension** that comes with VS Code, because it allows me to type the name of the `HTML` elements, like ‘`head`’ or ‘`title`’, hit the tab key, and Emmet will output the complete `HTML` element’s tag rather than having to type it all out by hand.
+I suggest using **Emmet Extension** that comes with VS Code, because it allows you to type the name of the `HTML` elements, like ‘`head`’ or ‘`title`’, hit the tab key, and Emmet will output the complete `HTML` element’s tag rather than having to type it all out by hand.
 It’s a nice little timesaver.

 ```
 <html>